 Maternity Protection for Students

-after delivery: 8 weeks
+After birth: 8 weeks

 In this case, the first people to contact are the individual teaching staff members in order to find an appropriate solution.
 Considerations for the special needs of students with children are outlined in the general part of the bachelor's and master's degree examination regulations.